 Missing summertime?
 The northern hemisphere of the planet is currently tilting farther away from the sun.
 Though the warmth may fade to a crisp chill and the trees may be stripped bare, you don’t have to leave the fun left behind.
-The cold months are upon us, and it’s still a great time to go on thrilling outdoor adventures.
+The cold months are upon us, and it’s still a great time to go on elevated fishing adventures.

 While a good amount of people choose to trade in their fishing rods for guns to go hunting during the winter, you can still continue on your fishing adventures.
-Fishing during the winter is a popular sport for many hardy anglers and is an enjoyable activity for common enthusiasts alike.
+Winter fishing is a popular sport for many hardy anglers and is an enjoyable activity for common enthusiasts alike.
 Winter fishing can be the best time of year for fishing if planned well.
-Here is a guide to fishing in the winter to help you have a great time and a successful catch.
+Here’s your ultimate guide to fishing in the winter to help you have a great time and a successful catch.
 Remember, any fin is possible.

 Location, Location, Location

 Yes, location is everything if you desire to have some fabulous fishing experiences in the wintertime.
 Finding the right spot may take some research and knowledge.
 Proper preparation is paramount this time of year to save you and your friends and family from wasted hours out in the cold.

 Choosing a location isn’t solely about knowing which species you hope to target; it is more about which areas are safe to travel to and fish within.
 Water levels can rise and fluctuate as snow melts, causing rivers and lakes to have elevated currents.
 High currents are dangerous for you and generally not ideal conditions for catching fish.
 You should opt for rivers and lakes with a continuously stable current instead.